jspahrsummers/library-oriented-programming/Library-Oriented Programming.md

 # Build outward
 # **(not inward)**

 ^ Encourage people to build _on_ your library instead of _in_ it.
-Creates a richer ecosystem, reduces maintenance burden.
+This helps create a richer ecosystem, while also reducing the maintenance burden.

 ---

 # Get to 1.0

-^ To many people, it's not "real" until it's 1.0.
+^ To many people, an open source project isn't "real" until it's 1.0.
+It might be arbitrary, but that matters to some!

 ---

 # [fit] Get to 1.0!

 ^ It bears repeating!
 1.0 also means that you will be introducing fewer breaking changes.
 Your users care about that.

+^ Besides, planning for 1.0 is a great way to focus your efforts, and cut out anything that isn't absolutely essential to ship.

 ---